romits800/Vivienne_eval/README.md

 # Vivienne - Evaluation
-Relational Symbolic Execution for constant-time analysis in WebAssembly (Under development - test)
+Relational Symbolic Execution for constant-time analysis in WebAssembly.

+# Evaluation
+The evaluation experiments scripts are in subdirectory **eval**.

+# Symbolic execution tool
+The symbolic execution tool is under subdirectory **Vivienne**